FrankHossfeld/sema4g/README.md

 A light-weighted framework to manage asynchronous calls in GWT.

-In many cases it is neccessary to do several server calls to get a view updated.
+In many cases it is neccessary to do several server calls to get a GWT application started.

 Features
 --------